Updated July 2023

 Some MSSI students have experienced challenges with registering for courses they planned for.
 We closely monitor over-registering practices and may take penalizing actions as necessary.
 If over-registering is observed, you may not be able to add/drop a course after an advisory hold is imposed on your account.
 We expect you to be considerate and professional in order for us to support your program of study.

 The following is a summary of courses offered by ISI and CS recently.
 Additional courses on the MSSI pre-approved lists are offered by other departments and programs.
-Please email the course instructor for additional information.
+Please email the course instructor for additional information on a course.

 - EN.601.641 Blockchains and Cryptocurrencies – This is a popular elective technology course.